-LinkedIn is a great platform to find success, however, you need an innovative strategy that capitalizes on its strengths and how it can be implemented into the type of industry you are part of.
+LinkedIn is a great platform to find success, however, you need an innovative strategy that capitalises on its strengths and how it can be implemented into the type of industry you are part of.
 Social selling is the next big thing on LinkedIn, where marketers and professionals are exceptionally active on the platform to generate leads and drive conversions.

-The basic stages of a social sales funnel
+The basic stages of a Social Sales Funnel

 - Exposure – The prospect receives information about your business’ products and services.